knockout/knockout/documentation/with-binding.md

       * `noChildContext`

-        The default behavior of the `as` option is to set a name for the provided object while still also binding the contents to the item.
-But you may prefer keep the context unchanged and only set the name of the current item.
+        The default behavior of the `as` option is to set a name for the provided object while still also binding the contents to the object.
+But you may prefer keep the context unchanged and only set the name of the object.
 This latter behavior will probably be the default in a future version of Knockout.
 To turn it on for a specific binding, set the `noChildContext` option to `true`.
 When this option is used along with `as`, all access to the object must be through the given name, and `$data` will remain set to the outer viewmodel.

         For the `using` binding, although you can use this option, it would generally be more efficient and descriptive to use the [`let` binding](let-binding.html) instead.
-So instead of `using: currentPerson, as: 'person', noChildContext: true`, you'd have `let: { person: currentPerson }`.
+Rather than `using: currentPerson, as: 'person', noChildContext: true`, you'd use `let: { person: currentPerson }`.

 ### Note 1: Using "with" or "using" without a container element